x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 See code for A-E in Part II in JelloCube.sln in x81705 repository (linked via webcourses).
-As of now, cylinder collision is not operational (can get cylinders to display, but no interaction with cube), but screenshots  of the jellocube bouncing off the ground, compressing, jiggling, and returning/maintaining structural integrity are shown below.
+As of now, cylinder collision is not operational (can get cylinders to display, but no interaction w/ jellocube), but screenshots  of the jellocube bouncing off the ground, compressing, jiggling, and returning/maintaining structural integrity are shown below.
 Also,